Now let’s talk about hair extension essentials that’ll ease hairstyling and save you more time.

 Always try to avoid shampoos made for correcting hair defects, like hair thinning, color damage, or dry hair.

-Instead, choose a shampoo which is free of Sulphate and alcohol.
+Instead, choose a shampoo that is free of Sulphate and alcohol.
 A mild shampoo would be a great alternative as well.

 Suppose you don’t need special shampoo for a hair extension (this will depend on the hair extension type and color); you shouldn’t go through extra work or pay extra money to get your hands on the perfect shampoo and conditioner for your hair.